Firm Profiles

 Assessment Centre

-This is a two-part interview with a partner and a senior associate.
-It begins with a case study exercise, for which you’ll be given time to read and prepare commercial background materials before discussing your analysis.
-This is followed by a skills-based interview, covering your motivations, competencies, and general suitability for a career at the firm.
+The first is a two-part interview with a partner and a senior associate.
+It begins with a business case study in which candidates are given time to review commercial background materials before discussing their analysis.
+This is followed by a competency-based interview covering motivations, past experience, and general suitability for a career at the firm.
+The application-blind format means assessors are meeting candidates fresh and the case study and competency interview are the primary opportunity to make an impression.

-You’ll be asked to review legal and commercial information and respond to a simulated client query.
-The task assesses your ability to communicate clearly and structure advice logically in writing.
+The second is the written exercises, where candidates review legal and commercial information and respond to a simulated client query.
+The task assesses the ability to communicate clearly and structure advice logically in writing.
+No legal knowledge is required as the exercise tests how clearly and concisely you can turn complex information into practical written advice.

 Psychometric Testing